Bryan Cupito

-Bryan Cupito (born June 29, 1984) is a former American football player.
+Bryan Cupito (born June 29, 1984) is an American former football player.
 He was the starting quarterback for the Minnesota Golden Gophers for three years, from 2004 to 2006.
-He graduated from McNicholas High School in Cincinnati, Ohio in 2002 before graduating from the University of Minnesota in 2006.
+He graduated from McNicholas High School in Cincinnati in 2002 before graduating from the University of Minnesota in 2006.

 Family

 Many members of Cupito's family had ties to either college or professional-level sports.
 These include: